Configure a Linux Python app for Azure App Service

 This container has the following characteristics:

-• Apps are run using the Gunicorn WSGI HTTP Server, using the extra arguments --bind=0.0.0.0 --timeout 600.
+• Apps are run by the Gunicorn WSGI HTTP Server with the extra arguments --bind=0.0.0.0 --timeout 600.

 • To install other packages, such as Django, create a requirements.txt file in the root of your project that specifies your direct dependencies.
 App Service then installs those dependencies automatically when you deploy your project.

-• npm and Node.js are installed in the container so you can run Node-based build tools, such as yarn.
+• npm and Node.js are installed in the container so you can run Node-based build tools, such as Yarn.

 Container startup process